MstrMnd21/analytics-python-currency/documentation/NOTES.md

                 - check exactly the time where the TP level appears.
             b.
 Minimizing risk by adjusting ATR.
             C. Maximizing wins by adding more entries.
+            d.
+Matplotlib visualizations

+    2. Robot Advisor
+            a.
+Using C++ and built in drag and drap app from MT5